cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     abortTransactionUnless(counterpartyChannel.State === OPEN || counterpartyChannel.State == UPGRADE_INIT)
     abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))

-    if counterpartyChannel.State == UPGRADE_INIT {
-        // if the counterparty is in UPGRADE_INIT and we have timed out then we should write and error receipt
-        // to ensure that counterparty aborts the handshake as well and returns to the original state
+    // Error receipt passed in is either nil or it is a stale error receipt from a previous upgrade if prevErrorReceipt == nil {
+        abortTransactionUnless(verifyErrorReceiptAbsence(connection, proofHeight, proofErrorReceipt, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier))
+    } else {
-        // write an error receipt into the error path errorReceipt = []byte{1}
+        // timeout for this sequence can only succeed if the error receipt written into the error path on the counterparty
-        provableStore.set(errorPath(portIdentifier, channelIdentifier), errorReceipt)
+        // was for a previous sequence by the timeout deadline. sequence = provableStore.get(upgradeSequencePath(portIdentifier, channelIdentifier))
+        abortTransactionUnless(sequence > prevErrorReceipt.sequence)
+        abortTransactionUnless(verifyErrorReceipt(connection, proofHeight, proofErrorReceipt, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, prevErrorReceipt))
     }

     // we must restore the channel since the timeout verification has passed